dutow/pstress/README.md

 # How to do a sample pstress run

 pstress must be run from the directory where the executable binaries are located.
-Commonly, the binaries are located inside the src directory. cd pstress/src
+Commonly, the binaries are located inside the bin directory. cd pstress/bin

 ```bash
 ./pstress-ps --tables 30 --logdir=$PWD/log --records 200 --threads 10 --seconds 100 --socket $SOCKET --insert-row 100 --update-with-cond 50 --no-delete --log-failed-queries --log-all-queries --no-encryption